sgjava/opencvmem/README.md

       0x1EA4D49B: Java_org_opencv_imgproc_Imgproc_findContours_11 (in /home/<username>/opencv/build/lib/libopencv_java300.so)
 ```

-Imgproc.findContours has a memory leak because it creates a local a Mat only
+Imgproc.findContours has a memory leak because it creates a local a Mat and only
 calls Mat.release().
 Note how there are 200 leaks in the first section above, but
 cv::findContours is also loosing a block.
 The code for findContours looks like: